 Western Digital (WDC) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the maker of hard drives for businesses and personal computers had lost 34.61% over the past month.
-This has lagged the Computer and Technology sector's loss of 12.66% and the S&P 500's loss of 16.08% in that time.
+Heading into today, shares of the maker of hard drives for businesses and personal computers had gained 0.44% over the past month, outpacing the Computer and Technology sector's loss of 5.61% and the S&P 500's loss of 7.42% in that time.

-Investors will be hoping for strength from WDC as it approaches its next earnings release.
-The company is expected to report EPS of $0.94, up 452.94% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $4.20 billion, up 14.18% from the year-ago period.
+Wall Street will be looking for positivity from WDC as it approaches its next earnings report date.
+In that report, analysts expect WDC to post earnings of $0.94 per share.
+This would mark year-over-year growth of 452.94%.
+Meanwhile, our latest consensus estimate is calling for revenue of $4.20 billion, up 14.18% from the prior-year quarter.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate has moved 7.07% lower within the past month.
-WDC is holding a Zacks Rank of #3 (Hold) right now.
+WDC is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, WDC is currently trading at a Forward P/E ratio of 12.37.
-Its industry sports an average Forward P/E of 11.11, so we one might conclude that WDC is trading at a premium comparatively.
+Looking at its valuation, WDC is holding a Forward P/E ratio of 14.51.
+Its industry sports an average Forward P/E of 10.35, so we one might conclude that WDC is trading at a premium comparatively.

 The Computer- Storage Devices industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 31, which puts it in the top 13% of all 250+ industries.
+This group has a Zacks Industry Rank of 45, putting it in the top 18% of all 250+ industries.

 Click to get this free report